I think our son has a vocation. What should we be doing?

 It is possible that some credit may be given.
 However, we expect seminarians to go through the entire seven year program at OLGS since the program is much more than academic.
 Seminarians are given pastoral, spiritual, intellectual, and human formation and we have found that it generally takes seven years for this to be most effective.
 Therefore do not expect to skip ahead in the program if you have taken Philosophy or Theology elsewhere.

 Some disabilities, such as poor vision, can be easily corrected and do not rule out a priestly vocation.
 However, any condition that would seriously impair the fulfilling of priestly studies or duties would necessarily eliminate the possibility of a vocation.

 Do you have to be an "A" student in the seminary?

 The goal of the studies program is not a certain grade point average, but the acquisition of all the knowledge necessary for personal formation, the celebration of Mass, preaching, and giving spiritual counsel.
-On the other hand, persistently poor grades can cause dismissal from the formation program.
+On the other hand, persistently poor grades can result in dismissal from the formation program.

 What parts of the Divine Office are recited at the seminary?

 The community prays Lauds, Sext, Vespers and Compline together most days.
 The subdeacons, deacons and priests pray the rest of the breviary on their own each day.

 Before tonsure, which occurs after the beginning of the second year, seminarians wear dress clothes throughout the day, while the rest of the community wears a Roman cassock and collar, and a fascia, more commonly called a cincture.

 How much does it cost to educate a seminarian?
 The actual cost is about $22,000 per year.
 Most of this cost is paid through the generosity of our benefactors, who deserve our prayers every day.
 The current charge that FSSP seminarians are responsible for is $7,000 per year for tuition, room and board.